julianpajo/stagionality_PS/deployment/swarm/README.md

 - 172.18.0.1   euler.local
 - 172.18.0.1   displacement.euler.local
 - 172.18.0.1   auth.euler.local
+- 172.18.0.1   geoserver.euler.local

+### Generate deploy yaml

+In order to generate the deploy yaml execute the **update.sh** script

 ### Deploy stack yaml

 In order to deploy the swarm execute the **deploy.sh** script

+### How to setup the services

+In order to set up the services and ensure everything runs correctly, please follow the tutorial [here](TUTORIAL.md).